stmian/CSE360_Team-1/README.md

 ## Running the Application
 ### From a Jar File
-1. Make sure you are connected to the interet
+1. Make sure you are connected to the internet
 2. Run the application

 ### From the code